 - i.
-Currently be in, or will be starting, a full-time Master's program in the Province of Manitoba by September 1, 2021 - Apply with a supervisor who currently is, or will be, a university faculty member - iii.
+Be enrolled in a full-time Master's program in the Province of Manitoba as of September 1, 2022, for the entire 2022-2023 academic year - ii.
+Apply with a supervisor who currently is, or will be, a university faculty member - iii.
 Not simultaneously hold any major awards for salary purposes for the term of the Research Manitoba Master's Studentship Award - iv.
 Not simultaneously hold a university faculty appointment or equivalent